One of the best in the US

 1 Helpful / 4 Not

-Great mix between open/wooded holes.
+Great mix of long and short holes.

 1 of 5 people found this review helpful.

 Pros: - variety of tight/open, water/dry, and short/long holes

 - pro shop with discs, snacks, and adult beverages